NaymaHassanEmu/ANN-Based-Airfoil-Optimization-with-XFOIL/README.md

-Shape optimization of NACA0012 using ANN based surrogate model.
+Shape optimization of NACA0012 using ANN-based surrogate model.
 The “Hicks-Henne bump function” has been used to parameterise and deform the original shape according to design parameters.
 Sampling parameters are generated using quasi-random low-discrepancy sequences called “Sobol” sequences.
 Numerical simulations have been conducted using the potential flow-based panel method solver “XFOIL” to obtain lift and drag coefficients of deformed foil shapes.